Temasys/temasys.github.io/_posts/2014-09-02-Building_A_Simple_P2P_chat_with_WebRTC.markdown

 ### Step 4: Initialize!

 {% highlight javascript %}
-skylink.init('Your API key');
+skylink.init('Your App key');
 {% endhighlight %}
-By calling *[init](http://cdn.temasys.com.sg/skylink/skylinkjs/latest/doc/classes/Skylink.html#method_init)()* SkylinkJS starts establishing a signaling connection with our servers and requires your API key as a parameter.
+By calling *[init](http://cdn.temasys.com.sg/skylink/skylinkjs/latest/doc/classes/Skylink.html#method_init)()* SkylinkJS starts establishing a signaling connection with our servers and requires your App key as a parameter.
 Only after calling this function, you're able to join room contexts.

-If you don't have one yet, you can register and get your own API key using our [Developer Console]([Temasys Developer Console](https://developer.temasys.com.sg).
+If you don't have one yet, you can register and get your own App key using our [Developer Console]([Temasys Developer Console](https://developer.temasys.com.sg).
 I'm aware you can make a lot fancier of a chat than this, but I think this example shows pretty well that creating a chat is not as hard anymore as it used to be. :) Leave us your feedback in our [developer chat](http://livesupport.temasys.com.sg/)!
 I'd love to hear from you.

 ## Resources

-- [Temasys Developer Console](https://developer.temasys.com.sg) - Get your API key
+- [Temasys Developer Console](https://developer.temasys.com.sg) - Get your App key
 - [Skylink API Documentation](http://cdn.temasys.com.sg/skylink/skylinkjs/latest/doc/classes/Skylink.html)
 - [SkylinkJS version history](https://github.com/Temasys/SkylinkJS/releases)
 - [SkylinkJS source-code on Github](http://github.com/Temasys/SkylinkJS)